 - Transient options

-As mentioned earlier, Varnish is enabled default and if your hosting support it, a plugin will take care the rest.
+As mentioned earlier, Varnish is enabled default, and if your hosting supports it, a plugin will take care of the rest.

 You may also be interested in further optimizing WordPress without any plugin.